Actively Protecting Your Biggest Investment

 How Long Does the Inspection Take?

-Usually 2-4 hours depending on age, condition, and complexity of the house.
+Usually 2-4 hours depending on age, size, condition, and complexity of the house.

 How Much Does an Inspection Cost?

 The cost of an inspection depends on a number of factors including the square footage, additional systems such as multiple kitchens, water heaters, furnaces, etc., detached garages, outbuildings or workshops, and more.
-View the basic price list here.
+We also offer a discount when you request a Radon Test and/or Sewer Scope with your home inspection.

 Do I Need to Attend the Inspection?